2017 High Conviction Shorts

 Trupanion sells insurance for cats and dogs (not directly to them but to their owners).

 Trupanion was IPOed in July 2014 at a price of $10 a share.
 Trupanion was originally venture backed by Maveron, a Howard Schultz Venture Capital company.
-Trupanion has put a luster and shine and one of the oldest businesses in the world, Insurance.
-Pet Insurance is a new and fast growing segment of insurance, as millennials are spending more on pet healthcare and feeling more attached to their pets.
-This trend is real and I don't doubt that Pet Insurance will continue to grow.
+Trupanion has put a luster and shine on one of the oldest businesses in the world, insurance.
+Pet insurance is a new and fast growing segment of insurance, as millennials are spending more on pet healthcare and feeling more attached to their pets.
+This trend is real and I don't doubt that Pet insurance will continue to grow.
 What I do doubt are the margins, valuation, and business moat of Trupanion.

 Trupanion trades at 2.6 times TTM sales and 10.6 times book value.
-Sales in this case are premiums paid on their insurance policies.
+Sales in this case are premiums paid on its insurance policies.
 It's a fast growing business with insurance like margins, except it doesn't have any significant float to invest like every other insurance company in the world.
-The company has $28.7m of short term investments, or 6.1% of current market capitalization.
-Assuming they can earn 6% on that you talking about $1.7m of investment income next year.
-On top of the razor thin insurance margins (currently negative) you are looking at break even earnings at best for 2017 and 2018.
+The company has $28.7m of short-term investments, or 6.1% of current market capitalization.
+Assuming it can earn 6% on that, we are talking about $1.7m of investment income next year.
+On top of the razor thin insurance margins (currently negative), we are looking at break-even earnings at best for 2017 and 2018.

-On top of that there have been questions raised about their long term moat and ability to keep up top line growth at +20%.
+On top of that, there have been questions raised about its long-term moat and ability to keep up top line growth at +20%.
 In regards to insurance, there is no real moat outside of brand name.
-Their are two outcomes for Trupanion from here.
-1) Their Pet Insurance Business is on average a low margin business basically like most other types of insurance, the stock falls as the hype and valuation are way out of line.
-2) Their Pet insurance has very high margins (I can't explain why but come along with me).
+There are two outcomes for Trupanion from here.
+1) Its Pet Insurance Business is on average a low margin business basically like most other types of insurance, the stock falls as the hype and valuation are way out of line.
+2) Its Pet insurance has very high margins (I can't explain why but come along with me).
 Margins are high and business is great, until all of the insurance companies not in Pet insurance see the margins.
-Boom goes to bust, as the market flood with competitors due to the high margins are very small moat.
+Boom goes to bust as the market floods with competitors due to the high margins and very small moat.
 As you can see in either scenario, Trupanion's business and stock are destined to struggle.

 So how is the Pet insurance landscape shaping up for 2017?
 It is very crowded.
-There are a ton of Pet Insurance companies now operating in the US, likely over 20.
+There are a ton of Pet insurance companies now operating in the US; likely over 20.
 Here are the major players:

 Source: www.caninejournal.com/pet-insurance-comp.../

-Nationwide and Geico (through a partnership with Embrace) have both entered the Pet Insurance Market as well.
+Nationwide and Geico (through a partnership with Embrace) have both entered the pet insurance market as well.
 The landscape is getting crowded, and as you can see from the above comparison, Trupanion is likely in the middle of the pack in terms of overall quality and value.

-Trupanion has other negatives outside of a questionable business model including: massive insider selling since the IPO and violations with individual state laws & subesquent fines.
-Trupanion was a very hot short earlier in the year, I think it will likely become one as they continue to post disappointing earnings all of 2017 and revenue growth continues to slow.
+Trupanion has other negatives outside of a questionable business model including: massive insider selling since the IPO and violations with individual state laws & subsequent fines.
+Trupanion was a very hot short earlier in the year, I think it will likely become one as it continues to post disappointing earnings all of 2017 and revenue growth continues to slow.

 Market Price 12/31/15: $15.52

-Intrinsic Value (based on Comps and DCF) : $6.45
+Intrinsic Value (based on Comps and DCF): $6.45

 Market Price/Intrinsic Value Ratio: 2.4

-Big Five Sporting Goods (BGFV)
+Big 5 Sporting Goods (BGFV)

 Market Price 12/31/15: $17.35

-Intrinsic Value (based on Comps and DCF) : $11.00
+Intrinsic Value (based on Comps and DCF): $11.00

 Market Price/Intrinsic Value Ratio: 1.57